Estate Tax: How Will My Assets Be Taxed When I Die?

 Joint Account Ownership Misconceptions

-Jason Newcomer: One of the things clients sometimes think and bring up in meetings is, “I will avoid any inheritance tax or income tax if I name my children as joint owners in a brokerage account.”
+Jason Newcomer: One thing clients sometimes bring up in meetings is, “I will avoid any inheritance tax or income tax if I name my children as joint owners in a brokerage account.”

 But putting them on as a joint owner on a big bank account, a brokerage account, or something like that can have all kinds of repercussions that are generally not favorable at all.